ParthenosWP4/Workshops/docs/index.md

-# The Standardization Survival Kit // Hands-on Workshop

-These pages contain the resources needed to take workshops about the [Standardization Survival Kit](http://ssk.huma-num.fr).
+This page contains the resources needed to take workshops about the [Standardization Survival Kit](http://ssk.huma-num.fr).

 ## Purpose of the workshop